-- Who you are. - Who else is in the room. - What sort of office practice this is. - What sort of appointment this is.
-For example, "Hello interpreter, this is Dr. Jameson, I have Mrs. Dominguez and her adult daughter here for Mrs. Dominguez's annual exam." - Give the interpreter the opportunity to introduce themself quickly to the patient. - If you point to a chart, a drawing, a body part or a piece of equipment, describe what you are pointing to as you do it.
+- · Who you are. - Who else is in the room? - · What sort of office practice is this? - What sort of appointment is this?
+For example, "Hello, interpreter.
+This is Dr. Jameson.
+I have Mrs. Dominguez and her adult daughter here for her annual exam. - Give the interpreter the opportunity to introduce themself quickly to the patient. - If you point to a chart, a drawing, a body part, or a piece of equipment, describe what you are pointing to as you do it.